rich-iannone/sweet-data/README.md

 _Fun, interactive data manipulation in your terminal_

-Sweet is a powerful, yet elegant terminal-based data manipulation tool that transforms how you work with tabular data.
+Sweet is a powerful and fun terminal-based data manipulation tool that transforms how you work with tabular data.
 With its intuitive interface and real-time feedback, you can quickly explore, transform, and manipulate data while automatically generating reproducible Python/Polars code.

 Whether you're a data scientist, data engineer, or analyst, Sweet helps you bridge the gap between spreadsheet-like exploration and code-based data workflows.